Techtonica/curriculum/open-source/open-source.md

 _"I don't want to code outside of work!"_

 If you find an interesting project, your only contribution doesn't have to be just code.
-You could [contribute to documentation, write blog posts, or even answer questions on Stack Overflow](https://blog.newrelic.com/engineering/open-source-getting-started/)!
+You could contribute to documentation, write blog posts, or even answer questions on Stack Overflow.

 ### Guided Practice